mjack6182/lab-signoff-app/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue on GitHub
-- Check the documentation in the `/docs` folder
-- Contact the development team

----

-**Happy Coding! 🚀**